 - Specific learning difficulties (SpLD)

 - Moderate learning difficulties (MLD)

-- Severe learning difficulties (SLD), and
+- · Severe learning difficulties (SLD), and

 - Profound and multiple learning difficulties (PMLD)

-Social, Emotional and Mental Health Difficulties
+3.2.2 Social, Emotional and Mental Health Difficulties (SEMH)

-Children may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
+Pupils may experience a wide range of social and emotional difficulties which manifest themselves in many ways.
 These may include becoming withdrawn or isolated, as well as displaying challenging, disruptive or disturbing behaviour.
 These behaviours may reflect underlying mental health difficulties such as anxiety or depression, self-harming, substance misuse, eating disorders or physical symptoms that are medically unexplained.

-Other children may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.
+Other pupils may have disorders such as attention deficit disorder, attention deficit hyperactive disorder or attachment disorder.